antonkoetzler/wxWidgets/README.md

 **Install & Build.pdf:** Downloading and installing wxWidgets on your system

-**./FirstProgram/:** One file wxWidgetsd program to get use to compiling programs with CMake
+**./FirstProgram/:** One file wxWidgets program to get use to compiling programs with CMake